UBCFormulaElectric/Consolidated-Firmware/README.md

 The options ending in `.elf` are the embedded ARM binaries for each board.
 Run "Build: All Embedded Binaries" to build all boards.

+CMake is our build system of choice.
+It generates Makefiles according to the `CMakeLists.txt` files, which can be used with `make` to build our binaries.
+Makefiles are an extremely thin wrapper around the command line, and so are very annoying to work with, whereas editing `CMakeLists.txt` files is more user-friendly.

 We use 2 CMake profiles, one for embedded binaries and another for unit tests.
 This is necessary because a specific compiler (`arm-none-eabi-gcc` from the [GNU Arm Embedded Toolchain](https://developer.arm.com/downloads/-/gnu-rm)) is required for building binaries for the ARM Cortex-M microcontrollers that we use.

 Load the embedded and test CMake profiles by running: